 Before school even starts, sit down together and create a “My Favorite Meals” list or book.
 Ask your child to color pictures (or cut pictures from a magazine) of food they would enjoy in their lunchbox.
 Nothing is off limits.
-If your child draws cookies, be sure to pack healthy cookies.
-Maybe homemade peanut butter or chocolate chip?
+If your child draws cookies, be sure to pack homemade cookies every so often.

 As your child draws the pictures, talk about their choices.
 Encourage new choices: “What’s your favorite fruit?
 Apples?
 Perfect!
 Do you like apples sliced with the apple cutter or whole?”

 Hang the completed list on the fridge or create a “My Favorite Meals” book.
 This list (or book) can be revisited throughout the school year as you shop and pack lunch together.
 Don’t forget to have a few extra pages handy for adding new favorite foods.
 You can download the “My Favorite Meals” printable here or by clicking the printable button below.